Higher Education Fees and Finance

-If you have achieved your level 3 course with The Manchester College, we will support your transition to Level 4 with UCEN Manchester.
-You will receive a cash award paid into your bank account of up to £200
+If you have achieved your Level 3 course with The Manchester College, we will support your transition to Level 4 with UCEN Manchester.
+You will receive a cash award paid into your bank account of up to £200.

 This payment is automatic and based on enrolment, so you don’t need to make an application

 We understand that some students may need extra support so we have put in place a support package to make life a little easier while you are achieving your goals with UCEN Manchester.
-If eligible we will give you funds at the start of your studies with us and then when you are completing your time with UCEN Manchester we will ensure you are prepaid for the world of work with:
+If eligible we will give you funds at the start of your studies with us and then when you are completing your time with UCEN Manchester we will ensure you are prepared for the world of work with: